The following lessons learned provide useful pointers for you to bear in mind as you prepare for your project proposal.

 Give considerable thought to the budget.
 Make sure the budget relates to the outputs listed in the narrative part of the proposal.
 We understand that the budget is an estimate, so use rounded figures (in the thousands or hundreds is sufficient).
 Do not ask for a high amount of salary in the budget, as UNDEF looks for an element of volunteering in proposals.
 Do not ask for a high amount in other items as a back door method to obtain more salary.
 Also be aware that UNDEF rarely funds the purchase of vehicles.

 Value for money

 Many proposals have scored badly on the criterion “value for money” by asking for far too much in their budget.
-The maximum grant UNDEF can make is $400,000; in more than 400 projects implemented to date, only few projects have received this amount.
-The average grant is around $200,000.
-A proposal requesting $399,000, but delivering the same outputs as a similar proposal asking for $250,000, will score low on value for money.
+The maximum grant UNDEF can make is $300,000.
+The average grant is around $250,000.
+A proposal requesting $300,000, but delivering the same outputs as a similar proposal asking for $250,000, will score low on value for money.
 That will probably be enough to knock that proposal out of the running.
 The more realistic the budget request, the better the score will be under the value for money criterion.